 Do you have another corpus that is big enough?
-Does this big corpus share some characteristics with the small corpus, like language pair and/or the major subject?
+Does this big corpus share some characteristics with the small corpus, like the language pair and/or major subject?

 In this case, you can use one of Domain Adaptation techniques to make use of both the big generic corpus and the small specialized corpus.
-While the big generic corpus will help avoid out-of-vocabulary words and unidiomatic translations, the small specialized corpus will help force terminology and vocabulary required for your current Machine Translation project.
+While the big generic corpus will help avoid out-of-vocabulary words and unidiomatic translations, the smaller specialized corpus will help force terminology and vocabulary required for your current Machine Translation project.